KNowledgeOnWebScale/dataflow-visualization/README.md

 When using this application, you'll notice there are buttons to load examples.
 These buttons load in the files [exampleData1.js](/src/data/exampleData1.js), [exampleData2.js](/src/data/exampleData2.js) ...
 So if you want to add an example, just create another file.
-In this file you should have a JSON object for the global defaults, an array of nodes and an array of edges.
+In this file, you should have a JSON object for the global defaults, an array of nodes and an array of edges.
 If your file is ready, import the JSON object and the arrays in [EditorArea.js](/src/custom/editors/EditorArea.js) and add your imports to the array `examples`.
 A button to load in